(Photo by Naveen Mahadevan)

 POY's primary mission is to promote the work of photojournalists and foster professional development as a program of the Donald W. Reynolds Journalism Institute at the Missouri School of Journalism.
 Shaw oversees the program's 72-year competition, coordinates worldwide exhibitions, cultivates the POYi Archive, and has launched new initiatives including POY Latin America.

 Shaw's prior newspaper career spans 27 years in visual editing and management.
 He began as a photojournalist and moved into photo editing, working for newspapers such as The Florida Times-Union in Jacksonville and The Sacramento Bee for 12 years.
-At The Bee, he served in a variety of roles including photo editor, assistant director of photography, and an assistant news editor.
-He was the director of photography and graphics at The Arizona Republic in Phoenix, and in 2001 joined the Hartford Courant as its director of design and graphics.
+At The Sacramento Bee, he served in a variety of roles including photo editor, assistant director of photography, and an assistant news editor.
+He was named director of photography and graphics at The Arizona Republic in Phoenix, and in 2001 joined the Hartford Courant as its director of design and graphics.

-He has been recognized with several design and picture editing awards, including "Picture Editor of the Year" in POYi and NPPA competitions.
+He has been recognized with several design and picture editing awards, including "Picture Editor of the Year" in POY and NPPA competitions.
 In 1991, Shaw was part of the editing team for The Sacramento Bee that won the Pulitzer Prize for Public Service, responsible for both the photo editing and page design for the series, "The Sierra in Peril."
-The Sacramento Bee and Hartford Courant both have won the Angus McDougall Overall Excellence in Editing Award.
+The Sacramento Bee and Hartford Courant both have won POY's Angus McDougall Overall Excellence in Editing Award.

 In 2006, the Donald W. Reynolds Journalism Institute named Shaw director of Pictures of the Year International.
-He continues as an adjunct faculty member in the photojournalism sequence at the Missouri School of Journalism, teaching visual editing, multimedia, and photojournalism.
+He continues as an adjunct faculty member at the Missouri School of Journalism, teaching visual editing, multimedia, and photojournalism.